Cecilia-xu/Leetcode/246/Note.md

     if (!map.containsKey(num.charAt(l))) then return false
     // If exist, check the position
     if (map.get(num.charAt(l))!= num.charAt(r)) then return false
+    // If positions are right, check next position l++
+    r--

   return true
   ```